At a glance:

 Pancreatitis is an extremely painful inflammation of the pancreas due to the inappropriate activation of digestive enzymes which begin to break down and digest the pancreas.
 Normally, the pancreas protects itself from the digestive enzymes it manufacturers, stores and secretes by secreting them inactivated (zymogens) and activation shouldn’t occur until the enzymes reach the duodenum.

 Over time, repeated bouts of pancreatitis can result in scarring of the pancreas, which makes it less efficient and can cause complications.
+The highest incidence is in middle-aged to senior cats, however, it can occur in young cats and even kittens.
 Middle-aged to older cats are most often affected by pancreatitis, although it can occur in younger cats and even kittens.

 What is the pancreas?